New Psychoactive Substances (NPS)

 Japan MHLW Partially Amends Ordinance on Designated Drugs and Medical Uses Under PMD Act

-Japan has expanded the list of "designated drugs" and restricted medical uses under the Pharmaceuticals and Medical Devices Act (PMD Act) as of March 2026.
-Businesses must audit product portfolios against the updated substance list to mitigate legal risks associated with the distribution of newly controlled or restricted substances.
+Japan has expanded the list of designated drugs and restricted medical uses under the Pharmaceuticals and Medical Devices Act as of March 2026.
+Companies must immediately audit product portfolios against the updated substance list to ensure compliance with new distribution and handling restrictions.

 kanpo.go.jpJapanJapan